ARTICLE I: NAME AND OFFICES

 A. The President — It shall be the duty of the President to:

-- preside at all meetings of the members and Board of Governors.
+1) preside at all meetings of the membership and BOG;

-B. The 1st Vice-President —The 1st Vice-President in the absence or disability of the President shall perform the duties and exercise the powers of the President, and shall perform such other duties as the Board of Governors shall prescribe.
+B. The 1st Vice President — The 1st Vice President in the absence or disability of the President shall perform the duties and exercise the powers of the President, and shall perform such other duties as the BOG or President shall prescribe.
+In the current year, the 1st Vice President shall succeed, if necessary, to the Presidency upon approval of the BOG.

-C. The 2nd Vice-President —The 2nd Vice-President in the absence or disability of the 1st Vice-President shall perform the duties and exercise the powers of the 1st Vice-President, and shall perform such other duties as the Board of Governors shall prescribe.
+C. The 2nd Vice President — The 2nd Vice President in the absence or disability of the 1st Vice President shall perform the duties and exercise the powers of the 1st Vice-President, and shall perform such other duties as the BOG or President shall prescribe.
+The 2nd Vice President shall succeed to the 1st Vice Presidency.

 D. The Secretary — It shall be the duty of the Secretary to:

-- attend all sessions of the Board of Governors and all meetings of the members and record all votes and the minutes of all proceedings in a book or electronic file to be kept for that purpose and shall perform like duties for the executive committee, if one be constituted.
+1) attend all sessions of the BOG and all meetings of the members and record all votes and the minutes of all proceedings in a book or electronic file to be kept for that purpose and shall perform like duties for the Executive Committee;

-- give, or cause to be given, notice of all meetings of the members and meetings of the Board of Governors, or President, under whose supervision the said office shall be.
+2) give, or cause to be given, notice of all meetings of the members and meetings of the BOG, or President, under whose supervision the said office shall be;

-- keep in safe custody the seal of the corporation and, when authorized by the Board, affix the same to any instrument requiring it, and when so affixed, it shall be attested by his/her signature or by the signature of the Treasurer or an assistant secretary if any.
+4) keep in safe custody the seal of ASC and, when authorized by the BOG, affix the same to any instrument requiring it, and when so affixed, it shall be attested by his/her signature or by the signature of the Treasurer or an assistant secretary if any; and

-- maintain the custody of the corporate funds and securities.
+1) maintain the custody of the corporate funds and securities;

-- maintain full and accurate accounts of receipts and disbursements in books belonging to the corporation.
+3) maintain full and accurate accounts of receipts and disbursements in a shareable electronic format belonging to the organization;

-- deposit all monies and other valuable effects in the name and to the credit of the corporation in such depositories as may be designated by the Board of Governors.
+4) deposit all monies and other valuable effects in the name and to the credit of the organization in such depositories as may be designated by the BOG;

-- disburse the funds of the corporation as may be ordered by the Board, taking proper vouchers for such disbursements.
+5) disburse the funds of the organization as may be ordered by the BOG, providing proper receipts for such disbursements;

-- render to the President and governors, at the regular meetings of the Board, or whenever they may require it, an account of all transactions as Treasurer and of the financial condition of the corporation.
+6) render to the President and BOG at the regular meetings of the BOG, or whenever they may require it, an account of all transactions as Treasurer and of the financial condition of the organization;

-- if required by the Board of Governors, give the corporation a bond in such sum and with such surety or sureties as shall be satisfactory to the Board for the faithful performance of the duties of his/her office and for the restoration to the corporation—in case of his/her death, resignation, retirement, or removal from office—of all books, papers, vouchers, money, and other property of whatever kind in the Treasurer’s possession or under his/her control belonging to the corporation.
+7) if required by the BOG, give the organization a bond in such sum and with such surety or sureties as shall be satisfactory to the BOG for the faithful performance of the duties of his/her office and for the restoration to the organization—in case of his/her death, resignation, retirement, or removal from office—of all books, papers, vouchers, money, and other property of whatever kind in the Treasurer’s possession or under his/her control belonging to the organization; and

 ARTICLE V: MEETINGS